strozz1/dotfiles/README.md

 ### Zsh shell

-Zsh has the prefeded shell
+Zsh as the prefeded shell

 Zsh uses ohmyzsh for customize the shell experience.